Aduragbemi91/Sales-performance-analysis-of-retail-store-and-customer-segmentation-for-a-subscription-service/README.md

 * Power BI

 Data Source
-* The data is gotten from LITA Capstone dataset
+* The data used is from LITA Capstone dataset